micheleantonazzi/intelligent-systems/README.md

 The MTCM-AB extends the MTCM, achieving higher accuracy.
 In addition, multimodal attention achieves higher accuracy than monomodal attention on linguistic or visual inputs.

 # CNN Based Road User Detection Using the 3D Radar Cube

 *IEEE ROBOTICS AND AUTOMATION LETTERS, VOL. 5, NO. 2, APRIL 2020*

 ## Introduction

 Radars are attractive sensors for intelligent vehicles as they are relatively robust to weather and lighting conditions (e.g. rain, snow, darkness) compared to camera and LIDAR sensors.
 They also have excellent range sensitivity and can measure radial object velocities directly using the Doppler effect.
-A radar outputs a point-cloud of reflections called *radar targets* in every frame and each radar target has the following features: range *r* and azimuth *α*, radar cross section RCS (i.e. reflectivity), and the object’s radial speed *v~r~* relative to the ego-vehicle.
+A radar outputs a point-cloud of reflections called *radar targets* in every frame and each radar target has the following features: range $r$ and azimuth $\alpha$, radar cross section RCS (i.e. reflectivity), and the object’s radial speed $v_r$ relative to the ego-vehicle.
 The authors call these feature *target-level*.
 Many radar-based road user detection methods first cluster radar targets by their *target-level* features.
 Object detection and classification methods depend on the success of this initial classification step.
-Other methods explore using the *e low-level radar cube* given by early processing of the radar signal.
+Other methods explore using the *low-level radar cube* given by early processing of the radar signal.
 The radar cube is a 3D data matrix with axes corresponding to range, azimuth, and velocity (also called Doppler).
 In contrast to the target-level data, the radar cube provides the complete speed distribution (i.e. Doppler vector) at multiple 2D range-azimuth locations.
 Such distributions can capture modulations of an object’s main velocity caused by its moving parts, e.g. swinging limbs or rotating wheels.
 In this work, the authors show that these data can be used as valuable features for object classification.
 The features derived from a 3D cube are called *low-level*.
 This work focus only on addressing moving road users.
 In *Prophet*, proposed in [10], radar targets are first clustered into objects by DBSCAN.
-Then, several cluster-wise features are extracted, e.g. the variance/mean of *v~r~* and *r*.
+Then, several cluster-wise features are extracted, e.g. the variance/mean of $v_r$ and $r$.
 The performance of various classifiers (Random Forest, Support Vector Machine (SVM), 1-layer Neural Network, etc.) were compared in a single-class (pedestrian) detection task.
 The Schumann method [11] also uses clusters calculated by DBSCAN as the base of a multi-class (car, pedestrian, group of pedestrians, cyclist, truck) detection, but extract different features, e.g. deviation and spread of α (azimuth).
 In this letter, the authors propose a radar-based, multi-class moving road user detection method, which exploits both expert knowledge at the *target-level* (accurate 2D location, addressed phase ambiguity), and *low-level* information from the full 3D radar cube rather than a 2D projection.
 The method's core is a Convolutional Neural Network (CNN) called Radar Target Classification Network (*RTCnet*).
 The inclusion of low-level data enables the classification of individual radar targets before any object clustering; the latter step can benefit from the obtained class scores.

 ## Proposed method